o2lab/go2/race_checker/README.md

 - `-debug`: Show debug information.
 - `-help`: Show all command-line options.
 - `-withComm` or `withoutComm`: Run the analysis with / without consideration of channel communication.
 To be used when running real programs.
-- `-path=`: For specifying the path from which packages are to be analyzed.
-For example, `-path=github.com/pingcap/tidb` would consider packages from the TiDB repo.

-### Installation instructions
+### Installation instructions (for use when running a real program)

-To install the race-checker in the PATH,
+To install the race-checker in GOPATH,
 ```
 go install
 ```